Search by Keyword

 Recording History

 As soon as The Beatles got back from their first historic visit to America in February of 1964, they commenced recording songs for their upcoming motion picture.
-February 25th was their first of four days of recording sessions booked in Studio Two of EMI for recording the songs to be used in the movie.
+February 25th was their first of four days of recording sessions booked in EMI Studio Two for recording the songs to be used in the movie.
 Two sessions were booked on this day, the first used to finish off "Can't Buy Me Love" and then fully record the Lennon song "You Can't Do That," which finalized their next international hit single.

 The second session for this day, which ran from 2:30 to 5:30 pm, premiered two more songs for the movie, namely "And I Love Her" and "I Should Have Known Better."
 Unfortunately, this afternoon/evening session did not see either of these songs to completion, nor were any takes of these songs used in the final recordings.
 Both were started again from scratch the next day.

 Only three takes of "I Should Have Known Better" were recorded on this day, and only one of these was complete.
 The second take itself only lasted seconds as John broke down laughing because of his harmonica playing.
-One thing that should be mentioned is that the song sounded somewhat different at this stage, beginning with an even more Dylan-ish harmonica introduction as well as some guitar work from George Harrison at the end of the song.
+One thing that should be mentioned is that the song sounded somewhat different at this stage, beginning with an even more Bob Dylan-ish harmonica introduction as well as some guitar work from George Harrison at the end of the song.
 As 5:30 rolled around, they decided they would start it again fresh the next day.

 They returned to Studio Two the next day, February 26th, at the same time, 2:30 to 5:30 pm, and devoted the entire three hour session to re-doing the song.
 The problem area of the song was the bridge, where most of the 19 takes of the song performed on this day broke down.
 For the first five takes ("take four" through "take eight" to indicate the three takes they made the previous day) they played all their usual instruments except for John, who sang and played harmonica only.
 On "take nine" John decided to play his Gibson J160E acoustic guitar instead of harmonica for the first time.
 This ended up being the final take of the song, although they continued to improve upon it until it became "take 22," which included double-tracking John's vocals and overdubbing the harmonica playing.
 This allowed segments of the song to include both John's vocals and harmonica playing at the same time.